int-brain-lab/iblsre/servers/README.md

 The playbook are targeted for Ubuntu family machines: Ubuntu and Mint.
 They may work or not on Debian OS.

 TODO: move the documentation to build servers here
+- install the Nvidia driver: we require support for CUDA 12, so the minimum driver is 530.
 - install python (using uv ? )
 - install RAID and create necessary folders
 - install Globus